-After ACL has configured and applied to an interface and block some traffic then we can check the statistics of the ACL using the show access-lists command.
-The command will show statistics for each statement that has been matched.
-The figure below illustrates some statistics on ACLs.
+After ACL has configured and applied to an interface and block some traffic then we can check the ACL statistics using the show access-lists command.
+The command will show ACL statistics for each statement that has been matched.
+The figure below illustrates some configured ACL statistics.

 Now examine the following configuration of ACLs